Spanish Numbers: How to Count from 0 – 1,000+ in Spanish

 Multiples of 10 in Spanish

-Once you have learned 0 – 19, I recommend learning the multiples of 10.
+Once you have learned 0 - 19, it is recommended to learn the multiples of 10.

 Remember what we learned for numbers 16 – 19.